dvcarolina/ESCAPE_FROM_CRABBY/README.md

 ![Escape From Crabby](images/menu_background.jpg)

+Here is the English version of your game documentation, maintaining the same energy and structure:

+---

 # Escape From Crabby 🦀🔥

-## 🎮 Sobre o jogo
+## 🎮 About the Game

-Ah, não!
-Esses caranguejos famintos acharam o esconderijo da estrela do mar e agora não a deixam mais em paz.
-Ajude ela a escapar!
-Em “Escape From Crabby”, os inimigos vão perseguir você com animações fluidas, criando uma atmosfera tensa e cheia de ação e diversão.
-Com um menu de botões para começar a jogar, ligar/desligar a música e sair do jogo, a experiência fica completa e simples de usar.
+Oh no!
+These hungry crabs have found the starfish's hiding spot and won't leave him alone.
+Help him escape!

+In **“Escape From Crabby,”** enemies chase you with fluid animations, creating a tense atmosphere filled with action and fun.
+Featuring a clean button menu to start playing, toggle music, or exit, the experience is polished and easy to navigate.

-## 🎵 Música e sons
+## 🎵 Music & Sound Effects

-- Música de fundo: **Game Over** by Various Artists (Enough Records) — disponível no Free Music Archive
+* **Background Music:** *Game Over* by Various Artists (Enough Records) — available on the Free Music Archive.
-- Efeito sonoro: **Cyber Punch 03, Punch with cyber texture** by JohnLoser
+* **Sound Effect:** *Cyber Punch 03, Punch with cyber texture* by JohnLoser.

-## 🚀 Funcionalidades
+## 🚀 Key Features

-- Menu principal com botões clicáveis para começar, controlar música e sair
-- Herói e inimigos animados, com sprites para movimento e parada
-- Inimigos que se movimentam dentro de seus territórios e perseguem o herói
-- Sistema de vida e morte com animação para o herói
+* **Main Menu:** Interactive buttons to start, control audio, and quit.
+* **Animated Characters:** Hero and enemies feature specific sprites for idle and movement states.
+* **Smart AI:** Enemies patrol their own territories and switch to pursuit mode when they spot the hero.
+* **Health System:** Full life and death mechanics, including a custom animation for the hero’s defeat.

-## 🛠️ Tecnologias usadas
+## 🛠️ Tech Stack

-- Python com PgZero
-- Bibliotecas: matemática, aleatória e Rect do pygame
+* **Python** with **PgZero**
+* **Libraries:** `math`, `random`, and Pygame’s `Rect`.

-## 🧑‍💻 Sobre a desenvolvedora
+## 🧑‍💻 About the Developer
-Este jogo foi criado por Ana Carolina de Andrade como parte de um desafio de programação para mostrar domínio em Python e desenvolvimento de jogos simples e eficientes.

-Divirta-se jogando e não se esqueça: fique longe do Crabby! 🦀🔥
+This game was created by **Ana Carolina de Andrade** as part of a programming challenge to demonstrate mastery of Python and the development of simple, efficient games.

+Have fun playing, and remember: **Stay away from Crabby!** 🦀🔥

 ---

-**Para rodar o jogo:**
-1. Tenha Python instalado com PgZero configurado
-2. Coloque a pasta do projeto no seu computador
+**How to run the game:**

+1. Ensure **Python** is installed and **PgZero** is configured.
+2. Download the project folder to your computer.
-3. Execute o arquivo `roguelike_skeleton.py` com PgZero (ex: `pgzrun roguelike_skeleton.py`)
+3. Run the `roguelike_skeleton.py` file using PgZero (e.g., `pgzrun roguelike_skeleton.py`).
-4. Curta a aventura!
+4. Enjoy the adventure!

 ---